-Re-evaluation of immovable properties securing real estate receivables included in the cover pool is made in accordance with art.
+Re-evaluation of immovable properties securing mortgage loans included in the cover pool is made in accordance with art.
 208 par.
 (3) of the Regulation (EU) no. 575/2013 and, for assets collateralizing European Covered Bonds (Premium), with art 129 of CRR as amended by Regulation (EU) 2019/2160.
-The asset monitor will check the fulfilment of this issuer's obligation.

-In order to be eligible for inclusion in the cover pool, the mortgage loans collateralizing the Premium label bonds must have an LTV in line with art 129 of CRR (up to 80%/60% residential/commercial), while for European covered bonds the LTV is allowed to reach 85%/70% residential/commercial.
+In order to be eligible for inclusion in the cover pool, the mortgage loans collateralizing the Premium label bonds must have an LTV in line with art 129 of CRR (up to 80%/60% residential/commercial), while for European covered bonds the LTV at origination of the loan must be max.
+85%/70% residential/commercial.